SAP/luigi/blog/2022-09-30-release-notes.md

 #### Ignore events from inactive iframes

-With the changes made in Luigi v1.25, events will no longer be triggered when an iframe micro frontend is not active.
+With the changes made in Luigi v1.25, you will have the configurable option to no longer trigger events when an iframe micro frontend is not active.
 For reference, see the [pull request](https://github.com/SAP/luigi/pull/2908).

 #### getActiveFeatureToggles in Luigi Web Components